My Docs

 Backend developers are primarily focused on how a website works.
 They write code that focuses on the functionality and logic powering the application they’re working on, and the technology they work on is never directly seen by users.

-The tech of the back end is a combination of servers, applications, and databases.
+The is a combination of servers, applications, and databases.

 Responsibilities of backend programmers could involve writing APIs, writing code to interact with a database, creating libraries, working on business processes and data architecture, and much more.
 It often depends on the specific role and company.